 Preventing environmental emergencies means taking action to reduce or eliminate the environmental risks associated with natural and human-induced disasters.

 In Canada, environmental emergency prevention is a partnership between government and the private sector.
-The law supports the principle of polluter responsibility – which means industry must be accountable for taking adequate preventive actions and for ensuring that effective response plans are in place.
+Canadian law supports the principle of polluter responsibility – which means industry must be accountable for taking adequate preventive actions and for ensuring that effective response plans are in place.
 The Government of Canada has the job of protecting the public interest.

 - Date Modified: